Access permissions, custom objects and menu bars

 4. The popup also contains a list of all available objects on the left side, and the visible objects on the right side.
 You can drag objects between the two sides to determine the ones you wish to be visible to the user.

-5. Click the Next button to determine the menu bar layout.
+6. Click Next to move to the step 3, where you can select the fields visible determine the menu bar layout.
 Here you will see the list of visible objects (that you chose above) in the left pane, and the list of menu bar objects, in order, in the right pane.
 Here again, you can drag objects between the left and right sides to arrange the menu bar as needed.
 The top-to-bottom order of objects in the right pane determines the left-to-right order objects that the user will see in their menu bar.
-Some notes:

 • If you chose not to make a particular object visible, you will not see it in the left pane.